majkinetor/au-packages/README.md

 Run `./update_all.ps1` from the repository root.
 Edit this script to change the [AU](https://github.com/majkinetor/au) update options.
 Currently this script has the following features:

-- Push package to Chocolatey
+- Push updated packages to Chocolatey
 Uses `$Env:api_key`
-- Save results to gist
+- Save run results to gist
 Uses `$env:github_user`, `$env:github_pass` and `$env:gist_id`
-- Commit pushed packages to git repository
+- Commit pushed packages to the git repository
 Uses `$env:github_user` and `$env:github_pass`
 - Send error notifications to email
 Uses `$env:mail_user` and `$env:mail_pass`